 I’ve been slowly going through each room of my house and doing a little Spring cleaning.
 Chuy might be small but he’s a big part of our house!
 Not only that, I seem to find socks, dog toys, and dog hair all over my home!
-As much as I love Chuy, I don’t love the mess that comes with owning a pet!
-I’ve put together ten Spring Cleaning tips for pet parents.
+As much as I love Chuy, I don’t love the mess that comes with being a pet parent!
+I’ve put together ten spring cleaning tips for pet parents in this post.

 1. Clean and Organize Your Pet’s Food Stash